OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-02.md

 ## Luke 2:30

-> for my eyes have seen your salvation,
+> for my own eyes have seen your salvation,

 ## Luke 2:31